-- Children and Young People (Scotland) Act 2014. - UN Convention on the Rights of the Child (1989). - Human Rights Act 1998. - Data Protection Act 1998 and the General Data Protection Regulation (2018) - Professional Codes of Conduct, including the Gordonstoun Code of Conduct signed by all members of staff employed.
+- Children and Young People (Scotland) Act 2014. - UN Convention on the Rights of the Child (1989). - Human Rights Act 1998. - Data Protection Act 1998 and the General Data Protection Regulation (to come into force 2018) - Professional Codes of Conduct, including the Gordonstoun Code of Conduct signed by all members of staff employed.